RTEMS/rtems-docs/c_user/semaphore_manager.rst

 **DESCRIPTION:**

 This directive unblocks all tasks waiting on the semaphore specified by id.
-Since there are tasks blocked on the semaphore, the semaphore’s count is not changed by this directive and thus is zero before and after this directive is executed.
+Since there are tasks blocked on the semaphore, the semaphore's count is not changed by this directive and thus is zero before and after this directive is executed.
 Tasks which are unblocked as the result of this directive will return from the``rtems_semaphore_obtain`` directive with a